 Highly formal.
 Super duper!
 Very high-class and fancy, usually reservations are needed to be made in advance, and there is usually a dress code.
 The night should be unforgettable.
 (Theater, opera, horse race…)

 Now that you have nailed down what category your date falls under.
 You now can go about finding what to wear!

-Casual. jeans or chinos are a great option here, with a causal button up, polo, and/or sweater, boat shoes, canvas tennis shoes, or boots.
-Really the possibilities are endless here, just fine that number one go to outfit you love and rock it!
-I personally would not go casual for a valentines day date, semi formal and up is the way to go.
-You want this person to feel special so put a bit of thought into it gentlemen.
+Casual. jeans or chinos are a great option here, with a casual button up, polo, and/or sweater, boat shoes, canvas tennis shoes, or boots.
+Really the possibilities are endless here, just find that number one go to outfit you love and rock it!
+I personally would not go casual for a valentines day date, semi-formal and up is the way to go.
+You want this person to feel special so put a bit of thought into it, gentlemen.

-Semi formal.
-Casual and semi formal go hand in hand here.
-You can add to semi formal a little more like a tie and sport jackets, depending on the event.
-One thing you will want to upgrade are your shoes, something like a blucher or dress boot will do the trick.
+Semi-formal.
+Casual and semi-formal go hand in hand here.
+You can add to semi-formal a little more like a tie and sports jackets, depending on the event.
+One thing you will want to upgrade is your shoes, something like a blucher or dress boot will do the trick.
 A cardigan, or velvet blazer w/ a pair of dark jeans would be a nice way to dress it up without doing too much.

 Formal.
-Now this is where you can get more options out on the table.
-Suits, sport jackets, dress trousers, ties, dress shoes, bluchers, oxford’s, vests, sweater vests.
+Now, this is where you can get more options out on the table.
+Suits, sports jackets, dress trousers, ties, dress shoes, bluchers, oxford’s, vests, sweater vests.
 You really want to do this well.
-You want to say that your valentine is speciall to you!
-Black, light and dark pink, light blue, red, gray are the main color grouping for the valentine season.
-So a light pink button up with an all black suit, or gray dress trousers, red button up and a black tie.
-Mess around with the colors and patters and I’m sure you’ll come up with a killer outfit.
+You want to say that your valentine is special to you!
+Black, light and dark pink, light blue, red, gray are the main color grouping for the Valentine season.
+So a light pink button-up with an all-black suit, or gray dress trousers, red button up and a black tie.
+Mess around with the colors and patterns and I’m sure you’ll come up with a killer outfit.

 Highly formal.
-A tux or full suit are about all you really want to do in most highly formal dates.
+A tux or full suit is about all you really want to do in most highly formal dates.